conan-io/docs/reference/tools/env/virtualbuildenv.rst

 VirtualBuildEnv
 ===============

-VirtualBuildEnv is a generator that produces a *conanbuildenv* .bat, .ps1, fish or .sh script containing the environment variables of the build time context:
+VirtualBuildEnv is a generator that produces a *conanbuildenv* .bat, .ps1, .fish or .sh script containing the environment variables of the build time context:

     - From the ``self.buildenv_info`` of the direct ``tool_requires`` in "build" context.